 To find out more about your privacy rights visit the Office of the Australian Information Commissioner's website at www.oaic.gov.au or contact the Information Commissioner's hotline on 1300 363 992.

 The Commission frequently collects personal information related to applications filed with the Commission.
 Information is generally collected in documents filed with the Commission or as part of dealing with a matter.

-Information collected in relation to an application will be used by the Commission to process and finalise the application.
+Information collected in relation to an application will be used and disclosed by the Commission to deal with and finalise the application.
+Section 577 of the Fair Work Act 2009 requires the Commission to perform its functions and exercise its powers in a manner that is open and transparent.
 Information will be disclosed by the Commission in transcripts, decisions or other determinations, daily hearing lists, or if access is granted to the case file.